idun-project/idun-cartridge/README.md

 Your microSD is now ready to use with your idun-cartridge.
 To expand the file system or setup networking, follow the additional instructions in [setup-rpi.md](doc/setup-rpi.md).

+The idun-cartridge has a single button, but dual use.
+Press and release immediately to Reset everything, including rebooting your C128.
+Press and hold for at least 3 seconds to shutdown your cartridge, which is necessary before powering down.

+It is recommended that you power the RPi externally from a USB power supply.
+The jumper (JP1) that allows power to come from the C128 is not installed by default, and only suited for the RPi Zero 2.
+Even then, it makes it too easy to turn off the C128 and Raspberry Pi without first shutting it down via the button.
+Plus, it is nice to be able to access the cartridge using the web filebrowser, emulation, or `ssh` while the C128 is switched off.

 You can also run [idun-vice](https://github.com/idun-project/idun-vice) to experiment with the idun-cartridge software WITHOUT any actual cartridge; just running everything off of the Raspberry Pi.

 ### Configuration